Toysoft/SDisk2b/README.md

 # SDisk2 - Simplified
 Disk II flopy drive emulator for Apple 2 computers

+Objective. an Open Source Disk II floppy Disk emulator that is easy to make.
+See readme in firmare and PCB for related info.

+# To-do
+1. remove all non OLED related code - this will be an OLED only version.
+2. remove screen / button rotation codes.
+3. Better documentaion of the code.

+This project will be migrated to an ESP32 based SDISKII.

 # Authors
 * (c) 2010 Koichi NISHIDA <tulip-house@msf.biglobe.ne.jp>
 * (c) 2012 Victor Trucco